 Working with Metro Philly Church Planting Partnership (MPCPP), I have started coaching church planters working with the many immigrant communities coming here to live, including Asians, Africans, Albanians, Russians, Indonesians and others.
 At the same time, I continue coaching Kenyan church planters from a distance and making annual visits for two-three months out of the year.
 Over the next few years of doing training their leaders, my prayer is that the African churches will take more and more responsibility for the training and support of their church planters.

-Lois and I have been privileged to return to Kenya and Uganda the past two years to continue what God gave us to do there 30 years ago.
+Lois and I have been privileged to return to Kenya and Uganda annually to continue what God gave us to do there 30 years ago.
 It’s a unique calling - working in two continents.
 Most of the year we are based in Philly, where I coach church planters among immigrant communities with Metro Philadelphia Church Planting Partnership.
 Lois directs Kianga Kids healthcare and sells Kenya crafts to help support it.
-We enjoy this work but also look forward to our visits to Africa.

 Thank you for supporting our ministry so faithfully and generously!